Marcus Aemilius Scaurus (son of Mucia)

 Marcus Aemilius Scaurus was the son of Marcus Aemilius Scaurus (Praetor 56 BC) and Mucia Tertia, former wife of Pompey the Great.
-Sextus Pompey was his half brother.
+Sextus Pompey was his half-brother.

 He accompanied Sextus to Asia after the defeat of his fleet in Sicily by Octavian's general Marcus Agrippa.
 In 35 BC, he betrayed his brother to Marcus Antonius's generals.

-After the Battle of Actium he fell into the hands of Octavian but was able to escape death thanks to the intercession of his mother, Mucia.
+After the Battle of Actium, Aemilius fell into the hands of Octavian but was able to escape death thanks to the intercession of his mother, Mucia.

 Marcus Aemilius had a son, Mamercus, who distinguished himself as a poet and orator.